chauff/cse1500-web-transcripts/Lecture-3.md

 Here, `name.__proto__` points to the object that is next in the lookup chain to resolve property names.
 As always though, things are not quite as simple and over time JavaScript runtimes have evolved in their implementation of [__proto__](http://2ality.com/2015/09/proto-es6.html).
 Normally, it is not necessary to manually *walk up* the prototype chain, instead the JavaScript runtime does the work for you.

 So, why is this important and how can you make use of this knowledge?
-Recall, that one of the issues in the basic constructor is that **objects do not share functions**.
+Recall, that one of the issues in the basic constructor is that **objects do not share functions that are added on the fly**.
 Often we do want objects to share functions and if a function changes that change should be reflected in all objects that have this property/method.

 This is exactly what the prototype-based constructor provides.
 Let's look at an example :point_down::